Longovicium: Garrison

 During the first century AD, two stones (an altar and an inscription) attest that the Cohors Primae Fida Vardulorum Milliaria Equitata Civium Romanorum (The First Cohort of Faithful Varduli, one-thousand strong, part-mounted, citizens of Rome) were present at Longovicium.
 This unit of Varduli had its origins in Hispania Tarraconensis, Gipuzkoa, in northern Spain, where the unit was raised.
 This unit was also present at other forts in the Britannia Superior, such as Castlecary on the Antonine Wall, Bremenium (High Rochester), Corstopitum (Corbridge) and milecastle 19 on Hadrian's Wall.
 The Tarraconensis region of Spain was the most important source of gold, tin, copper and other metals and minerals in the entire Roman Empire, and the Romans applied water power on a large scale for hydraulic mining using aqueducts to tap the local rivers.
 The remains of their mining efforts can be seen today at Las Médulas, for example.
 It may not be coincidental that Lanchester possesses so many aqueducts and reservoirs, although they must have been adapted for some other purpose.

 Two more stone inscriptions, dated AD 238 and 244, attest to the Cohors Primae Lingonums (First Cohort of Lingones) and the Cohors Primae Lingonum Gordiana equitatas (First Cohort of Lingones, Gordian's own, part mounted) presence.
 The Lingones inhabited the Plateau de Langres in the Bourgogne region of France, near Dijon.
 There was also a detachment of Suebians (or Suevi) from Lusitania present at this time.

-The fourth century saw the fort garrisoned by a native unit of Longovicians, an irregular part-mounted auxiliary unit commanded by Roman knights.
+The fourth century saw the fort garrisoned by a native unit of Longovicians, an irregular part-mounted auxiliary unit.